Attack on Orahovac

-The attack on Orahovac was a three-day long clash in 17–20 July 1998 between the forces of the Kosovo Liberation Army (KLA) and the Serbian police relieved by an army brigade.
-The KLA surrounded Serb villages intending to assert authority for the Kosovo Albanian provisional government through taking over a town and creating a corridor between the KLA hotbed in Drenica and the Albanian border region.
+The attack on Orahovac was a three-day long clash in 17–20 July 1998 between the forces of the Kosovo Liberation Army (KLA) and the Ministry of Internal Affairs (MUP) relieved by the 549th Motorized Brigade of Prizren of the Yugoslav Army (VJ) in and around the town of Orahovac.
+The KLA surrounded Serb villages around the town intending to assert authority for the Kosovo Albanian provisional government through taking over a town and creating a corridor between the KLA hotbed in Drenica and the Albanian border region.
 The KLA offensive failed and they were pushed out of the region.
 An unclear number of KLA fighters and Albanian civilians were killed, ranging from 42 and upwards, while five Serb civilians and two policemen were killed.
 85 Serb civilians were abducted in the area by the KLA, 40 of whom are presumed to have been murdered.

 Background

 Between 17 and 20 July 1998 there was an armed conflict in Orahovac in western Kosovo between the Kosovo Liberation Army (KLA) and the Yugoslav police and army.
 This was KLA's first major offensive and also first attack on a city.
 Up until then the KLA had fought only in villages where it enjoyed strong support of locals.
 In late June, after setting up roadblocks around urban centres, the KLA controlled over 50% of Kosovo territory.
 The Yugoslav authorities concentrated on guarding the cities and towns and their communication links instead of attempting to counter the spreading of KLA.
 In order to assert authority for the Kosovo Albanian provisional government, the KLA needed to capture a town, and accordingly attacked Orahovac.
 It was very thoroughly prepared.
 There were no Yugoslav troops in Orahovac, while the population was 80% Albanian.
 Policemen used the large terrace of the local hotel to observe the surrounding hills.
 The KLA had in the preceding days deployed troops in nearby villages from their base at Mališevo.
 Some took the situation seriously, the mayor having spoke to daily Politika Ekspres about expecting a "major terrorist attack".
 Many locals had their women and children evacuated before the attack.
 The takeover would give the KLA major strategic advantage as it would form a corridor between Drenica (the KLA hotbed) and the Yugoslav–Albanian border region in the southwest.
 The KLA had the tactic of attacking and fleeing, inviting retaliation, and KLA leader Hashim Thaçi, who was also accused of ordering the "Orahovac fiasco", said that it was a "sacrifice that had to be made to secure NATO's intervention".